lvgl/lvgl/docs/overview/img.rst

 cache as long as possible.

-If you want or need to override LVGL's measurement, you can manually set the *time to open* value in the decoder open function in ``dsc->time_to_open = time_ms`` to give a higher or lower value.
+If you want or need to override LVGL's measurement, you can manually set the *weight* value in the cache entry in ``cache_entry->weight = time_ms`` to give a higher or lower value.
 (Leave it unchanged to let LVGL control it.)

 Every cache entry has a *"life"* value.
-Every time an image is opened through the cache, the *life* value of all entries is decreased to make them older.
-When a cached image is used, its *life* value is increased by the *time to open* value to make it more alive.
+Every time an image is opened through the cache, the *life* value of all entries is increased by their *weight* values to make them older.
+When a cached image is used, its *usage_count* value is increased to make it more alive.

-If there is no more space in the cache, the entry with the lowest life value will be closed.
+If there is no more space in the cache, the entry with *usage_count == 0* and lowest life value will be dropped.

 Memory usage
 ------------